Hierarchy independent sensitivity to leptonic {\delta}_CP with atmospheric neutrinos: Acknowledgements

-\paragraph{Acknowledgements}: We are grateful to G Rajasekaran and Rahul Sinha for many discussions.
-We also thank the Journal Club at IMSc where this idea was first discussed, and T Kajita for helpful comments during the EILH workshop at Aligarh Muslim Unversity.
+We are grateful to Prof.G.~Rajasekaran and Prof.~Rahul Sinha, IMSc Chennai for many discussions.
+We also thank the Journal Club at IMSc where this idea was first discussed, and Prof.T.~Kajita for helpful comments during the EILH workshop at Aligarh Muslim Unversity.
+LSM thanks Prof.~Jim Libby, IIT Madras, Chennai.
+She also acknowledges Nandadevi cluster which is a part of the compupting facility at IMSc Chennai, with which the simulations were performed.